saurav717/Chiba-Nishizeki/README.md

 as can be seen from the plot below, that the time taken for execution is varying exponentially to find the triangle packing over a fixed data size 'n' as we vary the value of the parameter 'K'

+#### Flameprof for triangle packing

 ![Flameplot](triangle_packing/result/flameprof/triangle_packing.png)

+#### Observations on implementation
+We can see from the above plots that most of the time is taken in finding the triangles in the graph by chiba nishizeki algorithm.
+- More text to be added

 ![time plot](triangle_packing/time_plot.png)